-Test your brakes as instructed on page 304.
+Test your brakes as instructed on page 322.
 If the brakes feel normal, drive slowly and have your vehicle repaired by your dealer as soon as possible.
 Avoid sudden hard braking which could cause the rear wheels to lock up and possibly lead to a loss of control.

-On EX model The TCS indicator will come on along with the ABS indicator.
+The TCS indicator will come on along with the ABS indicator if there is a problem with the anti-lock brake system.